richardlam4391/Data_Science_Fundamentals_With_Python_And_SQL/README.md

 **Program Duration:** 2 months

-For more information about this program, visit [Data Science Fundamentals with Python and SQL](https://www.coursera.org/specializations/data-science-fundamentals-python-sql).
+For more information about this program, visit [Data Science Fundamentals with Python and SQL on Coursera](https://www.coursera.org/specializations/data-science-fundamentals-python-sql).